ansys/pyansys-geometry/doc/source/getting_started/docker.rst

     .. tab-item:: Manual Geometry Service launch

        This method will involve the user manually launching the Geometry Service.
+Remember to pass in the different environment variables needed.
 Afterwards, please refer to the next section in order to understand how to connect to it from PyGeometry.

        .. code:: bash

-          docker run --name ans_geo -p 50051:50051 ghcr.io/pyansys/geometry:windows-latest
+          docker run --name ans_geo -e LICENSE_SERVER=<LICENSE_SERVER> -p 50051:50051 ghcr.io/pyansys/geometry:windows-latest

 Connect to the Geometry service